The parameter microservice is used to exchange configuration settings between MAVLink components.

 \0) character if there are less than 16 human-readable chars, and without a null termination byte if the length is exactly 16 chars.

-Values are byte-wise encoded within the
+Parameter values are encoded in the

-param_type (MAV_PARAM_TYPE) is used to indicate the actual type of the data so that it can be decoded by the recipient.
+param_type (MAV_PARAM_TYPE) is used to indicate the actual type of the data, so that it can be decoded by the recipient.
 Supported types are: 8, 16, 32 and 64-bit signed and unsigned integers, and 32 and 64-bit floating point numbers.

 The C API provides a convenient